-Gill studied for her first degree at the College of Ripon and York St John and was awarded a BEd (Hons) from Leeds University.
-Gill then worked in a range of primary schools in Nottinghamshire and Northamptonshire for 12 years.
-From 2000-2011, Gill worked as a Learning and Curriculum Adviser, for primary English, for Northamptonshire Local authority.
-She held the role of Lead Adviser for English, led CPD in schools and managed the Every Child a Writer initiative for Northamptonshire.
+Gill began her career in education teaching in a range of primary schools in Nottinghamshire and Northamptonshire.
+From 2000-2011, Gill worked as a Learning and Curriculum Adviser, for primary English, for Northamptonshire Local Authority.
+She held the role of Lead Adviser for English, designed and led CPD in schools and managed the Every Child a Writer initiative for Northamptonshire.

 Gill is a Fellow of the Higher Education Academy.
 She is an English specialist, designs and teaches across a range of undergraduate modules and supervises dissertations.